Step by Step (New Kids on the Block album): Background and release

 Following the massive success of Hangin' Tough, Step by Step was seen as an opportunity for New Kids on the Block to reinforce their dominance in the pop music scene.
 Columbia Records anticipated strong sales and reportedly ordered more than two million copies of the album prior to its release.
 Simultaneously with the release of the album, CBS Music Video put out the group's third home video, also called Step by Step, which had more than 500,000 advance orders, becoming the largest initial shipment of home videos of the company.
-In Brazil, the VHS sold over 10,000 copies, becoming a success in the country.
+In Brazil, the VHS sold over 10,000 copies, becoming a success in the country, what led them being invited to perform at Rock in Rio II.

 The single "Step by Step" became the group's biggest hit, spending three weeks at number one on the Billboard Hot 100 and helping propel the album to multi-platinum status in both the United States and internationally.

 As part of a broad merchandising strategy, the album's release coincided with a wide range of branded products, including pillowcases, dolls, trading cards, and their Saturday morning cartoon with their name and likeness.
 The group embarked on a major tour called The Magic Summer Tour to promote the album, aiming to solidify their global presence.